Hurricane Dorian Information

 Helena Stevens, Executive Director of the OCBA says, “The Ocracoke community thrives because of the vacationers who visit us year after year.
 We appreciate the patience and flexibility of people whose travel plans were affected by Hurricane Dorian.
 Now that the island has reopened, we are excited to welcome our old and new visitors back to Ocracoke.”

-Ferries from the mainland will begin to operate on a winter schedule on November 22, 2019.
+As of November 22, ferries from the mainland are operating on a winter schedule.
 Many hotels are reporting that they are accepting guests, but visitors should check with their individual hotels and rentals to ensure that they’re open.

 The Ocracoke community is so thankful for the ongoing outpouring of kindness and support.
-There is a long road ahead, but it wouldn’t be possible without the help from neighbors, friends and visitors from near and far.
+There is a long road to full recovery ahead, but we will get there with help from neighbors, friends and visitors from near and far.

 What to Expect